Intestate succession in South African law: Intestate succession and permanent same-sex life partnerships

 Before the Civil Union Act, 2006, partners in a permanent same-sex life partnership were not allowed to marry, and so could not inherit from each other intestate.
 The case of Gory v Kolver changed this position, with its finding that such partners could inherit intestate.

 There is a proposed amendment to section 1 of the Intestate Succession Act, 1987, which will include partners in a permanent same-sex life partnership in which the partners have undertaken reciprocal duties of support in the definition of "spouse."
 The amendment of the Act, it has been argued, is ill-advised.
 The memorandum to the Amendment Bill cites Gory v Kolver as authority, but it has been suggested that the situation which prevailed at the time that this case was heard no longer exists, due to the advent of the Civil Union Act, 2006.
 The decision in Gory v Kolver case was predicated on the fact that the parties were not able to formalise their relationship in any way.
 On the evidence, the parties had undertaken mutual duties of support.
-Had it been possible for them to do so, they would almost certainly have formaised their relationship.
+Had it been possible for them to do so, they would almost certainly have formalised their relationship.
 Were the parties in that situation presently, they would have the option of formalising their relationship under the Civil Union Act, 2006.
 The survivor would be considered a "spouse" for the purposes of the Intestate Succession Act,1987.
 The net effect of the proposed amendment, it has been argued, is that it elevates same-sex partnerships to a level superior to that of heterosexual life partnerships.

 It has been suggested that the proposed Domestic Partnership Bill will address the concerns of parties to a same-sex or heterosexual relationship insofar as intestate succession is concerned.
 More importantly, both types of relationship (same-sex and heterosexual) will be on an equal footing under the proposed Domestic Partnership Bill.
 This arguably would not be the case if the proposed amendment to the Intestate Succession Act, 1987 were signed into law.

 Furthermore, the memorandum to the amendment Bill states that the proposed amendment limits the application of the clause to cases where the court is satisfied that the partners in question were not able to formalise their relationship under the Civil Union Act, 2006.
 The question remains, however: What exactly would these circumstances be?